PPVMIO/ppvmio/README.md

 * Link to [docker image](https://hub.docker.com/repository/docker/ppdocx/ppvmio)

-Pushes to git will trigger a docker build
+Pushes to git and tagging a release will trigger a docker build

 ### AWS